Felsir/MonogameTetrisTutorial/Docs/4-1-Shaders.md

 The preprocessor directives (`#if OPENGL`) handle cross-platform compatibility, ensuring the correct shader models and semantics are used for *OpenGL* or *Direct3D*, depending on the platform.

 ## The Shader file
-The final contents of the `MyEffect.fx` file is:
+The final contents of the `MyEffect.fx` file is as below- you can also check the code in the [sample project](../src/Chapter41/).

 ```HLSL
 #if OPENGL